shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “And then on the third day, I counted wolves who I think could beat me in arm wrestling.”
 She shrugged.
 “There’s about 10 of those, but most of them are also at training.”

-“So what’s your count?”
+“So, what’s your count?”
 Mother scooched closer to Mudrich.

 Mudrich shrugged.
 “I guess about… 60?”